GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

-## Missing processing tools in the panels tool and incomplete vector tab
+## Missing processing tools in the panels tool and incomplete vector tab <a id="missing-processing-tools-in-the-panels-tool-and-incomplete-vector-tab"></a>

  __Solution:__